jonchen123/YellowLight/README.md

 TODO
 ====

-- [ ] Assume that the driver continues at a constant velocity
+- [x] --Assume that the driver continues at a constant velocity--
 - [ ] Create graphical representation of simulation
 - [ ] Simulate the cycles of the other lights (red, green)
 - [ ] Simulate the intersection
 - [ ] Determine optimal cycle
-- [ ] Run tests with other velocities
+- [x] --Run tests with other velocities--

 Credit
 ======